 George Abney Confessed to Sarah Saganitso’s Murder

-However, with more push, George confessed to killing Sarah on the fateful June night without any motive.
+With more push, however, George Abney confessed to killing Sarah Saganitso on the fateful night of June 1987 without any motive.
 He claimed he had gone to the hospital to get checked out because he wasn’t feeling well, only to walk back out the same way he had come in minutes later because he didn’t have insurance.
-That’s when he bumped into the housekeeper, who stopped and said hello, to which he responded in an admittedly “courteous” manner.
+That’s when, he said, he bumped into the housekeeper, who stopped and said “hello,” to which he responded in an admittedly “courteous” manner.
 “She invited me to go sit with her and look at the city,” he told the police during his confession.
 “Maybe she was flattered that an Anglo would be interested in her.”

 George continued, “She showed me pictures of her kid, she showed me a knife that she said her brother had given her.
 I felt disorientation come over me.
 I remember blacking out, and when I came to, she was laying on the ground.
 I drifted in and out.
 I don’t know how long I sat there.”
 He then stated that he subsequently began thinking of everything he had endured as a child and was going through, which drove him to pick up the knife and hurt her more, even though he knew she was dead.
 “Every wound I put on her body after she was dead corresponded with the way I felt.
 Things that had happened to me.”